cowboy8625/WordRPG/WordRPG/map/tilesets/readme.md

 - **description**	text used to describe the tile to the player
 - **resources**	    list of resources that can be found in this tiles
 - **discovered**	whether this tile starts as 'disovered'
-- **deafult**	    if this flag is True, this Tile should be used for any out of range Tiles when the sub-map is generated
+- **default**	    if this flag is True, this Tile should be used for any out of range Tiles when the sub-map is generated

 ###Font: